a-r-m-i-n/dce/Documentation/UserFaq/Index.rst

 If you do this, you will get this exception: ``#1300096564: uid of file has to be numeric.``

 The old way of image handling was that the name of the file is stored inside of the field.
-The new FAL way is an uid of the equivalent FAL record.
+The new FAL way is an `uid` of the equivalent FAL record.
 There is no conversion tool existing AFAIK.

-Furthermore these filenames are inside of an FlexformXML, so the steps of a conversion would be:
+Furthermore these filenames are inside of an FlexFormXML, so the steps of a conversion would be:

 1. Identify DCEs using old images (by DCE configuration)
-2. Get tt_content records and convert FlexformXML to array
+2. Get tt_content records and convert FlexFormXML to array
 3. Get the old filename and find FAL record
-4. Replace filename with uid of FAL record
+4. Replace filename with `uid` of FAL record
 5. Save the tt_content record and update the field configuration